 Detecting aircraft through GAVIOTA

-Regardless the COVID 19 pandemic, GAVIOTA project activities have been proceeding as planned.
-Among others, it must be highlighted the design of Detection Node’s algorithms which allow to detect aircrafts in the airspace monitored from visual and audible information locally obtained through cameras and microphones.
+Regardless of the COVID 19 pandemic, GAVIOTA project activities have proceeded as planned.
+Among others, the design of Detection Node’s algorithms which allow to detect aircrafts in the airspace monitored from visual and audible information locally obtained through cameras and microphones must be highlighted .

-To conduct such design, it was selected the use of Deep Learning and Convolutional Neuronal Networks (CNNs) as the most appropriate strategy.
-Such approach implies the training of the algorithm based on a pool of data which shall be used as reference to compare its predictions.
-In this case, the network assesses pictures and audio files, and establish whether this data has any pattern which could outcome in the aircraft detection.
-By having a big amount of good quality data, and by configuring the network properly, this can learn from its mistakes, improving its success percentage.
+To conduct such designs, the use of Deep Learning and Convolutional Neuronal Networks (CNNs) was determined to be the most appropriate strategy.
+Such an approach implies the training of the algorithm based on a pool of data which shall be used as reference to compare its predictions.
+In this case, the network assesses pictures and audio files, and establishes whether this data has any pattern which could outcome in aircraft detection.
+A big amount of good quality data, and a proper network configuration, it can learn from its mistakes and improve its success percentage.

-In order to test and validate the algorithm, it was used different data records gathered by a Detection Node deployed during two demonstration flights conducted in September 2019 in ATLAS Flight Center, and Beas de Segura aerodromes.
-Through this data, its has been possible to conduct a different set of strategies in laboratory, using different types of networks with different architecture and classification algorithms, different banks of aircraft data for reference.
+In order to test and approve the algorithm, different data records gathered by a Detection Node deployed during two demonstration flights conducted in September 2019 in ATLAS Flight Center, and Beas de Segura aerodromes were used.
+Through this data, the conduct of a different set of strategies in laboratory was made possible, using different types of networks with different architecture and classification algorithms and different banks of aircraft data for reference.

 As main outcome, it was confirmed that aircraft detections obtained meet the requirements initially established.
-However, it was also detected the need of performing additional test by using data from other scenarios
+However, it has also proven the need to perform additional tests with data from other scenarios.

 Aircraft images cropped for classification